braincore/hai-cli/doc-site/docs/repl/basics.md

 Command history is stored in `~/.hai/history`.
 To access it in the REPL:

 - Arrow up/down cycles through recently used commands.
-- `CTRL + R` performs a reverse-search with partial string matching.
+- `Ctrl + R` performs a reverse-search with partial string matching.

 ## Save and resume chats